Dominant H-Eigenvectors of Tensor Kronecker Products Do Not Decouple: Abstract

 \section{Abstract}

 We illustrate a counterexample to an open question related to the dominant H-eigenvector of a Kronecker product of tensors.
 For matrices and Z-eigenvectors of tensors, the dominant eigenvector of a Kronecker product decouples into a product of eigenvectors of the tensors underlying the Kronecker product.
 This does not occur for H-eigenvectors and indeed, the largest H-eigenvalue can exceed the product of the H-eigenvalues of the component tensors.
+Beyond this general counterexample, we show this decoupling does hold in the case of diagonal tensors as well as nonnegative tensors.

 \begin{AMS} 15A69, 15A18, 15A72, 65F15 \end{AMS}